wspr-ncsu/Secret-Recovery/README.md

 ### Path B: Emulated Environment (Docker)

 If you don't have AWS access or prefer a local setup, use the emulated path.
+Because AWS Nitro itself is pretty much a virtual machine, we can fairly emulate all aspects except attestation.
+We simulate attestaion by using the BLS digital signature scheme for attestation and verification.
+This behavior should be similar to actual attesation (ECDSA) produced by the Nitro System.

 **1. Install Dependencies**

-Ensure you have **Docker** and **Docker Compose** installed on your operating system.
+Ensure you have **Docker** and **Docker Compose** installed on your specific operating system.

 **2. Configure the Environment**